 Benefits – Dramatic reduction in sewers overflowing and flooding of basements.
-To date, in the past twelve years, we have had less than one claim per year for flooding due to sewer problems.
+To date, in the past 15 years, we have had less than one claim per year for flooding due to sewer problems.

 What we inherited – Sidewalks that were chipped, cracked and, in the worse cases, with whole chunks missing.

 Accomplishments – We have done an inventory of every sidewalk section and have redone all the worst sections.
-We spent about $250,000 per year redoing the worst sidewalk sections.
+We spend about $250,000 per year redoing the worst sidewalk sections.

 Benefits – Safer sidewalks, fewer spots with weeds growing through cracks and a more attractive streetscape.